ezaruba/notonlyowner/content/ethereum/ethernaut/telephone.md

 Title: Solving OpenZeppelin's Ethernaut CTF - Telephone
-Date: 2018-06-10 18:20
+Date: 2018-06-10
 Tags: ethereum, solidity, ctf, smart contracts
-Category: Ethereum
-Slug: solving-zeppelin-ethernaut-ctf-telephone
+Slug: telephone-challenge-solution
-Summary: Fifth post of a series in which we tackle the challenges in the [Ethernaut CTF by OpenZeppelin](https://ethernaut.zeppelin.solutions/){:target="_blank",:rel="noopener"}.
+Summary: Fifth post of a series in which we tackle the challenges in the [Ethernaut CTF by OpenZeppelin](https://ethernaut.openzeppelin.com/){:target="_blank",:rel="noopener"}.
 We claim ownership of the Telephone contract by first understanding the difference between the sender and origin of Ethereum transactions.

 ## Introduction
 The Telephone contract challenge is far from being the hardest or most complex of all, but through solving it we will dig a bit deeper in how Ethereum works internally.
-Not so much to say here, so just go and [read the challenge](https://ethernaut.zeppelin.solutions/level/0x6b7b4a5260b67c1ee9196a42dd1ed8633231ba0a){:target="_blank",:rel="noopener"}.
+Not so much to say here, so just go and [read the challenge](https://ethernaut.openzeppelin.com/level/0x6b7b4a5260b67c1ee9196a42dd1ed8633231ba0a){:target="_blank",:rel="noopener"}.

 ## The Telephone Contract
 Our objective is to claim ownership of the contract.
 According the the constructor's code, the deployer is the first owner.